Rahul-Routh/Rahul-Routh/README.md

 # 👋 Hi, I'm Rahul Routh

 ## 🚀 About Me
-I'm a passionate Android Developer with over 5 years of experience in building robust and scalable mobile apps using Kotlin and Java.
+I'm a passionate Android Developer with over 5+ years of experience in building robust and scalable mobile apps using Kotlin and Java.
 I love working on meaningful projects and bringing ideas to life.

 - 🔭 I’m currently working on: **Taxception** (Online tax submission) and **Suryam Finder** (Employee services)
 - 🌱 I’m learning: Swift for iOS Development
-- 🧠 Tech stack: `Kotlin`, `Java`, `KMM`, `Firebase`, `Retrofit`, `MVVM`, `Jetpack`
+- 🧠 Tech stack: `Kotlin`, `Java`, `Swift`, `Firebase`, `Retrofit`, `MVVM`, `Jetpack`
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rahul-routh-b62354163) | [Email](mailto:its.rahsual@gmail.com)

 ## 🛠️ Projects